Zywave/OctopusDeploy-Nautilus/README.md

 ## Install

 Nautilus is available via [Chocolatey](https://chocolatey.org/) or direct download from [releases](https://github.com/Zywave/OctopusDeploy-Nautilus/releases/latest).
-Additionally, a a simple Powershell script that downloads the latest nautilus.exe into the current directory is available to simplify automation.
+Additionally, a simple Powershell script that downloads the latest nautilus.exe into the current directory is available to simplify automation.

 ##### Chocolately install
 ```